-The section below walks you through the registration process so you will be fully equipped to use the online registration forms
+Here we will walk you through the registration process so you will be fully equipped to use the online registration forms.

 All information in the PDF is also available on this site.